 Faisal Rusdi will be contributing and writing a story.
 Faisal believes that art has always been a part of himself, and is an accomplished artist.
 He was born with Cerebral Palsy and only discovered his talents at age 16.
 Faisal paints with his mouth and won a scholarship to further his skills.
 He loves painting landscapes, people and symbols, and typically produces four items per month.
 Faisal is pictured to the right of his wife, Cucu Saidah.

-John Duthie is providing project management, web design and hosting, at no expense to the project, as well as contributing a story.
+John Duthie is contributing and writing a story.
 He was hit by a tree in 2009 and is writing his autobiography 'my 0911'.
 John has a Bachelor of Applied Science in Computer Studies and has a Certificate in Non-Fiction Writing and Publishing.
 He is generally coloured black, white and teal, as he supports the Port Adelaide Football Club in the AFL and SANFL, however, in the photo John is purple.
 He is a candidate for the Dignity Party in the 2018 South Australian election.
-View his blog at wheelchairjohn.com.
+View his disability blog at WheelchairJohn.com and his campaign blog at Vote4John.website

 Jane Gersch will be contributing her story.
 Jane truly believes being part of a team helps everyone achieve a common goal, and there are things that she can no longer do alone.
 Jane suffered a severe Acquired Brain Injury after falling off her horse 20 years ago.
 Now she is involved in Dragon Boat paddling, as serious exercise improves her mental health.
 Also as a Management Committee Member and Group Leader for Families4Families, she supports others with Acquired Brain Injury in SA, which is always giving her something to work towards and think about.
 Jane wants to help others.